Locations

 Whether or not locations can refill stock from this warehouse.
 This will allow stores to place transfer orders for stock at this warehouse.
 Select Yes or No from the drop-down menu.

-Refill Locations* [required]
+Refill Locations* [required field]

 Select the location(s) that can be refilled from this warehouse from the drop-down menu.